MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/Perform-Initial-Configurations.md

 ![Perform Initial Configurations image18](media/Perform-Initial-Configurations-image18.png)

+>[!Note]
-**Pro Tip:** Alternatively, instead of Internet Explorer, you can download the Resco Woodford standalone application.
+>**Pro Tip:** Alternatively, instead of Internet Explorer, you can download the Resco Woodford standalone application.
 Just once, in a **non-private internet explorer browser,** navigate to <https://www.resco.net/mobilecrm/woodford.html> and download the standalone application and launch it.

 Whether you access from the standalone application or Internet Explorer, you will be taken to the Woodford interface